mylofi/local-data-lock/README.md

 This library can securely lock (encrypt) data in the local client, with no servers needed.
 The encrypted data *might also be* stored locally on the client device; for this purpose, please strongly consider using the [**Local Vault** library](https://github.com/mylofi/local-vault).

 However, the encrypted data (by default, represented as a base64 encoded string) might be transmitted and stored elsewhere, such as on an app's servers.
-The cryptographic keypair may be used for digital signatures to verify secure data transmission.
+The cryptographic keypair may also be used for digital signatures to verify secure data transmission.

 This cryptographic keypair is protected locally on the user's device in a biometric passkey; the user can easily unlock (decrypt) their data, or verify a received data transmission from their other device, by presenting a biometric factor to retrieve the keypair.

 ### How does it work?

-The direct dependency of this library is [**WebAuthn-Local-Client**](https://github.com/mylofi/webauthn-local-client), which utilizes the browser's [WebAuthn API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Authentication_API) for managing biometric passkeys entirely in the local client (zero servers).
+The main direct dependency of this library is [**WebAuthn-Local-Client**](https://github.com/mylofi/webauthn-local-client), which utilizes the browser's [WebAuthn API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Authentication_API) for managing biometric passkeys entirely in the local client (zero servers).

 The cryptographic keypair the library generates, is attached securely to a passkey (via its `userHandle` field), which is protected by the authenticator/device.
 The library also stores meta-data entries for these passkeys in the device's [`LocalStorage`](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) -- specifically, the public-key info for the passkey itself, which is necessary for **verifying** subsequent passkey authentication responses.